-Explain to the class that this is what happens to a person's skin when they scratch their eczema, which is why they have to try to stop themselves scratching as it will make their skin worse.
+Explain to the class that this is what happens to a person's skin when they scratch their eczema.

 This is why a person with eczema needs to keep putting cream on their skin as it helps to stop it being so dry and itchy and to get better.
+This means it's easier not to scratch.